coveo/search-ui/README.md

 First, fork our repo.

-* Create a new folder under `./src/ui/` that match the name of your component.
-Then, create a `.ts` file that match the same name.
+* Install [plop](https://github.com/amwmedia/plop) globally with `npm install -g plop`
-* Add your file to the `.tsconfig.json`
+* Change directory to `./plop`
-* Create the basic scaffolding of your component.
-For example copy SearchButton (a very simple component), and change it's ID + various imports
+* Run `plop` to automatically start the small command line utility, choose the "Create a new component" option, and choose the component name.
+* This will automatically generate 4 things :
+** Create a new source file under `./src/ui/{{your component name}}/{{your component name}}.ts`.
+This is where your component logic should be implemented.
-* Export the class associated with your component in `./src/Index.ts` so that it's available in the global scope.
+** Export your component in `./src/Index.ts`.
+This will make it globally available under the Coveo namespace.
+** Add your component to `./tsconfig.json`.
+This will make it so it's recognized by the project.
+** Create a new file under `./test/ui/{{your component name}}Test.ts`.
+This is a blank test file, and where you should add your UT.
+** Reference your component in `./test/Test.ts`.
+This will build your test like the rest of the components.
-* Make it work ! (your mileage may vary)
+* Now, make it work ! (your mileage may vary).

-Now, add tests for your component
+* Add tests for your component
-* Create a new file matching your component name under `./test/ui`
-* Follow the same pattern that other components use (Copy SearchButton, for example).
 * You should try to test all public API of your component : This means all public methods as well as all available options.
-* Reference your test file in `./test/Test.ts`.

 Create a pull request to merge your changes in the master branch.